smileshey/Seattle-Walkability-Index/README.md

 ### ArcGIS Pro
 Open the `Walkability_Seattle.ppkx` file in ArcGIS Pro.
 This file is a package of the relevant files and layers needed to run the application.
 The layers and datasets will be in the `Walkability_Seattle.gdb` geodatabase, and they should be relinked if necessary by ensuring that the data sources are correctly pointing to the `.gdb` file.
 To start the map within ArcGIS, you'll need to unpack the packaged file and then run the .aprx file.

-Once you have successfully started the map within ArcGIS Pro, you will need to ensure that the notebooks are linked to the project which use python to control the processing steps required to make the data usable for the purposes of creating a walkscore.
+Once you have successfully started the map within ArcGIS Pro, you will need to ensure that the notebooks are linked to the project which use python to control the processing steps required to make the data usable for the purposes of creating a walkability score.
 After the processing notebook has run sucessfully, the walkscore calculator.ipynb script should be run to calculate the walkscore layers.

 ### Web Application
-To view the web application, please visit this page:
+To view the web application, [please visit this page](https://whale-app-icxda.ondigitalocean.app/)

-[placeholder]

 Once the web application is running, you can:
 - Adjust walkability preferences using the sliders.
 By adjusting the sliders you are able to indicate your personal preferences.